Against Method: Publication, Translations, and Editions

-The 4th edition, released after Feyerabend’s death on the 35th anniversary of the initial book release, includes an introduction from Ian Hacking.
+The 4th edition, released after Feyerabend's death on the 35th anniversary of the initial book release, includes an introduction from Ian Hacking.

 Content

 Epistemological anarchism

-The primary thesis of Against Method is that there no such thing as the scientific method and we should not impose a single methodological rule upon scientific practices.
-Rather, ‘anything goes’ meaning that scientists are free to pursue whatever research seems interesting to them.
-The primary target of Against Method is ‘rationalism’, or the view that there are rational rules that should guide scientific practices.
-The German title of Against Method, Wider den Methodenzwang translates more directly to “Against the Forced Constraint of Method” emphasizing that it is the imposition of methodological rules that is rejected rather that the uses of methods altogether.
-Feyerabend offers two parallel arguments for this position, one conceptual and another is historical.
-The conceptual argument aims to establish that it always legitimate to violate established forms of scientific practice with the hopes of establishing a new form of scientific rationality.
-The historical argument provides examples of scientists profitably violating the rules.
-Against Method contains dozens of case studies, though the majority of them are relegated to a footnote or passing remarks.
-The primary case study in Against Method is Galileo’s hypothesis that the earth rotates on its axis.
+The primary thesis of Against Method is that there is no such thing as the scientific method and that it is not appropriate to impose a single methodological rule upon scientific practices.
+Rather, 'anything goes', meaning that scientists should be free to pursue whatever research seems interesting to them.
+The primary target of Against Method is 'rationalism', or the view that there are rational rules that should guide scientific practices.
+The German title of Against Method, Wider den Methodenzwang translates more directly to "Against the Forced Constraint of Method" emphasizing that it is the imposition of methodological rules that is rejected rather than the uses of methods altogether.
+Feyerabend offers two parallel arguments for this position, one conceptual and one historical.
+The conceptual argument aims to establish that it is always legitimate to violate established forms of scientific practice with the hopes of establishing a new form of scientific rationality.
+The historical argument provides examples of scientists profitably violating rules.
+Against Method contains dozens of case studies, though the majority of them are relegated to footnotes or passing remarks.
+The primary case study in Against Method is Galileo's hypothesis that the earth rotates on its axis.

 Scholars have disputed the precise meaning of epistemological anarchism.
-John Preston claims that ‘anything goes’ signals Feyerabend’s abandonment of normative philosophy.
-In other words, while Feyerabend defended pluralism in his works in the 1950s and 60s, Against Method represents a development in Feyerabend’s thought where he abandons pluralism as well as normative theorizing altogether.
-A more common interpretation is that ‘anything goes’ does not represent a positive conviction of Feyerabend’s but is the conclusion of a reductio ad absurdum.
-‘Anything goes’ is therefore not a methodological prescription but "the terrified exclamation of the rationalist who takes a closer look at history".
+John Preston claims that 'anything goes' signals Feyerabend's abandonment of normative philosophy.
+In other words, while Feyerabend defended pluralism in his works in the 1950s and 60s, Against Method represents a development in Feyerabend's thought where he abandons pluralism as well as normative theorizing altogether.
+A more common interpretation is that 'anything goes' does not represent a positive conviction of Feyerabend's but is the conclusion of a reductio ad absurdum.
+'Anything goes' is therefore not a methodological prescription but "the terrified exclamation of the rationalist who takes a closer look at history".
 More recently, it has been argued that epistemological anarchism is a positive methodological proposal but comes in two inconsistent guises.
 On the one hand, epistemological anarchism means that scientists should be opportunists who adapt their methods to the situation at hand while, on the other hand, anarchism also signifies an unrestricted pluralism and therefore constitutes a radical generalization of his earlier arguments for pluralism.